awsdocs/amazon-ec2-user-guide-windows/doc_source/aws-nvme-drivers.md

 EBS volumes and instance store volumes are exposed as NVMe block devices on [Nitro\-based instances](instance-types.md#ec2-nitro-instances)\.
 You must have the AWS NVMe driver installed in order to use an NVMe block device\.
 The latest AWS Windows AMIs for Windows Server 2008 R2 and later contain the required AWS NVMe driver\.

 For more information about EBS and NVMe, see [Amazon EBS and NVMe on Windows instances](nvme-ebs-volumes.md)\.
-For more information about SSD instance store and NVMe, see [SSD Instance Store Volumes](ssd-instance-store.md)\.
+For more information about SSD instance store and NVMe, see [SSD instance store volumes](ssd-instance-store.md)\.

 ## Installing or upgrading AWS NVMe drivers<a name="install-nvme-drivers"></a>